-He co-founded the VC backed Newspaper Club exiting the business in 2015 with a sale.
-He is currently an investor in Bowndling and Cavendish Keble.
+He co-founded the VC backed Newspaper Club which he exited after a sale in 2015.
+He is an angel investor in several start-ups.

 Prior to that he was Design Director at Wieden + Kennedy, the advertising agency.

 Ben's blog Noisy Decent Graphics, blog as a UAL Governor, photos on Flickr, Ben's Twitter and Linkedin, the GDS Design Principles.

 Edited highlights of Ben's keynote at the RSA 'From Persuasion to Usability - Design Meets the Internet' are below.
 The full version with a transcript is here.
 An interview about design with Ben on Peter Day's World of Business is here.